MATH1601 Mathematics: from the Renaissance to Modern Day

 - Level 1 elective

-- Students are able to (1) acquire an improved understanding of mathematics, its cross-cultural background, and the place of mathematics in the modern world; (2) appreciate mathematics both for its difficulty and its cultural significance and diversity; (3) appreciate the relevance of mathematics to the modern world; (4) understand that appreciation of mathematics enables it to better contribute to Australia's economic growth; (5) have an awareness of contributions by other cultures, as well as their own, to scientific and engineering subjects; and (6) encourage greater mutual respect in a multi-ethnic society.
+- Students are able to (1) acquire an improved understanding of mathematics, its cross-cultural background, and the place of mathematics in the modern world; (2) appreciate mathematics both for its difficulty and its cultural significance and diversity; (3) appreciate the relevance of mathematics to the modern world; (4) understand that appreciation of mathematics enables it to better contribute to Australia's economic growth; (5) have an awareness of contributions by other cultures, as well as their own, to scientific and engineering subjects; and (6) recognise how the language of mathematics enables the clarification of difficult ideas.

-- Indicative assessments in this unit are as follows: (1) continuing assessment and (2) final examination.
+- Indicative assessments in this unit are as follows: (1) essay; (2) tests (3 tests worth 10% each); and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.